Wednesday, July 30, 2008

 Plunging The Potty

 Through the years we’ve given that word a nice looking cloak to disguise its original meaning of “slave.”

 I’m usually pretty comfortable with the idea of being a servant.
 I’ve waited on people a lot over the years and done plenty of things that I could easily categorize as servant-like.
 And I’ve regularly been aware of being Jesus’ servant, as well, consciously offering myself to Him for whatever He would like to do or say.
 I pretty much get the whole servant thing.
 “Whatever your idea is, Jesus, I’m here for you.”

 I think of being a servant as an activity I choose, not one forced upon me.
 And that’s where the word has lost its meaning and intent—I’m wrong.
-So, I’ve done a bit of inner processing today, and sort of re-calibrated my thinking of why I’m doing all this.
-No matter what my parents think is the reason for my being with them and serving them (it’s the family thing to do, I owe it to them, etc.), I’m doing it unto the Lord.
+So, I’ve done a bit of inner processing today, and sort of re-calibrated my thinking of why I’m taking care of my dad after my mother’s passing.
+No matter what my dad thinks is the reason for my being with him and serving him (it’s the family thing to do, I owe it to him, etc.), I’m doing it unto the Lord.
 That doesn’t mean I just work like a, well, slave, and make no complaint, it means that I am regularly thinking about Him and sowing to the Spirit as I work.
-As I do, I reap the benefit of life in Christ—the power of the Spirit shows up in me.
+As I do, I reap the benefit of life in Christ—the power of the Spirit shows up in me (Gal 6:8).

-It might be that I strangely enjoy being ordered around like the son-slave they always wanted, or, feeling the indignity of working over someone else’s potty (oops, I was supposed to be done with that), He makes me aware that He is with me, feeling everything I feel.
+It might be that I strangely enjoy being ordered around like the son-slave dad always wanted, or, feeling the indignity of working over someone else’s potty (oops, I was supposed to be done with that), the Spirit makes me aware that He is with me, feeling everything I feel.
 And that makes plunging the potty worth it.

-But you can forget about inviting me over to do it for you.
+But you can forget about inviting me over to do it for you in your house.
 This slave has drawn the line…for now.